-Patient care facilities at Dartmouth-Hitchcock include a 396-bed general hospital and extensive outpatient clinics, providing primary, secondary, and tertiary health care to residents of northern New England.
-Dartmouth-Hitchcock is one of the few medical schools and tertiary medical centers in our country located in a truly rural setting.
+Patient care facilities at Dartmouth Hitchcock Medical Center include a 396-bed general hospital and extensive outpatient clinics, providing primary, secondary, and tertiary health care to residents of northern New England.
+Dartmouth Hitchcock Medical Center is one of the few medical schools and tertiary medical centers in our country located in a truly rural setting.

-- In 1992, Children's Hospital at Dartmouth-Hitchcock was accredited by the National Association of Children's Hospitals and Related Institutions as a children's hospital within a hospital.
+- In 1992, Dartmouth Health Children's was accredited by the National Association of Children's Hospitals and Related Institutions as a children's hospital within a hospital.

-While CHaD functions as a pediatric outpatient practice and a "community" hospital to families in the Dartmouth area, it is also the only tertiary and academic children's medical facility in New Hampshire.
+While Dartmouth Health Children's functions as a pediatric outpatient practice and a "community" hospital to families in the Dartmouth area, it is also the only tertiary and academic children's medical facility in New Hampshire.

 We serve a population base of nearly two million in New Hampshire and eastern Vermont.
 Despite our location adjacent to a classic New England college town, our patient population, drawn from both states, includes socioeconomic diversity.
 With this diversity comes a wide range of social stressors and care needs.